 If you believe you are eligible for post divorce spousal maintenance, or if someone is seeking spousal maintenance from you, call me to discuss the details.
 The regulations on spousal maintenance in Texas limit it to a very select group of circumstances.
 Among the factors taken into account are as follows in the statute:

 I can also help to defend you if someone is erroneously seeking support from you.
 I understand that divorce can be a contentious and expensive process, and you need to be sure that you are not required to give more than your fair share.
 Call me today with your spousal maintenance defense questions- the first consultation is free.

 Call me today for your free initial consultation if you believe you deserve spousal support or alimony, or if someone is seeking alimony from you.
-I am dedicated to serving the families of Bexar and surrounding counties, and have dedicated my career to finding fair and balanced results for my clients.
+I am dedicated to serving the families of Larimer and surrounding counties, and have dedicated my career to finding fair and balanced results for my clients.

 Shawn H. Smith is an experienced family law attorney serving Fort Collins and the surrounding areas.
 Call today for your free consultation, available nights and weekends for your convenience.